newsdev/ai2html/README.md

 Naming to set lower viewports
 Add “-” to front to ignore

-ai2html technical reference
-The Basics – What the script converts into html
-The script processes each text object in your Illustrator file and translates information from each into these html settings:
-Position
-Opacity
-Within each text object, the script will process each paragraph and translate these attributes:
-Font
-Text size
-Leading
-Paragraph space before and after
-Paragraph alignment
-This may not behave as expected for point text objects, as there are really no such things in html.
-If you really want to have different paragraph justification within a single text object, you should do it with an area text object.
-Capitalization (all caps, etc.)
-Text color
-Character tracking
-Paragraph alignment is important
-The alignment of the first paragraph of a text object determines how it is placed in the html.
-If the first paragraph is left aligned, then on the web page the whole text object will be absolutely positioned from it’s left edge.
-If the first paragraph is right aligned, the text object will be positioned from it’s right edge.
-This is important because fonts are rendered slightly differently across browsers and operating systems.
-This means that in IE on a Windows machine, the font may be a bit larger than in Chrome on a Mac.
-So a label next to a city dot on a map end up too far away or overlapping the dot if you do not paragraph align the text relative to the dot.

 Options set by where you put your ai file
 If the file is in the ai folder in an ai2html project, the html output automatically goes into the public folder of the Preview project.